 The cost to unlock a car door will run between $150-175 during standard hours.
-It may only take a few minutes to unlock the car, but it’s taken the locksmith years of practice learning the technique that enable him to do is so quickly.
-The unlock fee you pay is for the years of training so the locksmith can get you into your car quickly, not the time it takes to get in.
+It may only take a few minutes to unlock the car, but it’s taken the locksmith years of practice to learn how to do is so quickly and without damage.
+The unlock fee you pay is for the years of training, not the time it takes to get in.
 Check out our article on What Do Locksmith’s Charge to get more details on the cost of a car unlock.

 Using a Long Reach Tool to Open a Car Door

 A long reach tool is a tool that reaches through the car to hit an unlock button within the car or retrieve keys that have been locked inside.
 Instead of going into the door under the glass window, these tools enter the car by going through the door seal.

 Wedges are used to separate the door from the frame, creating a gap in which a long-reach tool can be inserted to reach the unlock mechanism inside a car.
 These can be hard plastic wedges or air bag wedges (which inflate like a balloon) to create the gap.